 4) how the experience would enhance your teaching or school service.

-While recent participants are eligible to apply, selection committees are asked to give first consideration to applicants who have not participated in an NEH-supported seminar, institute, or workshop.
+While recent participants are eligible to apply, selection committees are asked to give first consideration to applicants who have not previously participated in an NEH-supported seminar, institute, or workshop.
 Additionally, preference is given to applicants who would significantly contribute to the diversity of the workshop.

 Stipend, Tenure, and Conditions of Award

-Teachers selected to participate as Wide-Open Town Scholars will receive a $1,200 stipend at the end of the workshop session.
-Stipends are intended to help cover travel expenses to and from the project location, books, and ordinary living expenses.
+Teachers selected to participate in a Landmarks program will receive a $1,300.00 stipend at the end of the workshop session.
+Stipends are intended to help defray workshop-related expenses such as travel, lodging, and meals.
 Stipends are taxable.

-Summer Scholars are required to attend all scheduled meetings and to engage fully as professionals in all project activities.
-Participants who do not complete the full tenure of the workshop will receive a reduced stipend.
+Landmarks program participants are required to attend all scheduled meetings and to engage fully as professionals in all project activities.
+Participants who do not complete the full tenure of the project will receive a reduced stipend.

-At the end of the workshop, Wide-Open Town Scholars will be asked to provide an assessment of their workshop experience, especially in terms of its value to their personal and professional development.
-These confidential evaluations will become a part of the project’s grant file.
+At the end of the workshop, participants will be asked to provide an assessment of their workshop experience, especially in terms of its value to their personal and professional development.
+These confidential online evaluations will become a part of the project’s grant file.